CorneliaKelinske/The_Brogrammer/posts/2022/07-24-is_it_worth_it.md

 Creating your project means you first have to know what it is you want to create.
 It also means you are the one who has to think about how to get to the final product.

 I like using a mixture of mind mapping and random note-taking when I am sorting through my ideas for a project.
-Once I have a rough idea of what I want my application to look like, I start thinking about the components I will need (database, controllers, templates) and the specific functionality I would like to provide in my app (e.g. video uploads).
+Once I have a rough idea of what I want my application to look like, I start thinking about the components I will need (database migrations, schemas, controllers, templates) and the specific functionality I would like to provide in my app (e.g. video uploads).

 As the last step, I will also outline a rough road map and figure out where I will start building.